 Types of income to include on your application:

-- Unemployment compensation, including federal pandemic unemployment compensation as a result of the COVID-19 emergency.
-Note: If you applied for unemployment and qualify for these payments, include the additional $600 you get each week in your estimation.
+- Unemployment compensation, including unemployment compensation as a result of the coronavirus disease 2019 (COVID-19) emergency.
+Note: If you’re receiving federal pandemic unemployment compensation, include the additional $300 you get each week in your estimate.
 Learn more from the U.S. Department of Labor.

 - All household members’ income (not just yours)